WARNING: "1 Billion DOT Tokens" on Ethereum — Forensic Analysis of a Suspicious Transaction

 Risk Assessment and Impact

-- No impact on native DOT on Polkadot
+- No impact on native DOT on the Polkadot network

-- Only an ERC-20 counterfeit token on Ethereum
+- This is solely a counterfeit ERC-20 token on Ethereum

 Identified Red Flags